gdmcbain/Fiabilipy/documentation/source/tutorial/markov.rst

 fiabilipy enables the users to model a system trought a Markov process.
 This tutorial aims to introduce how fiabilipy handles the Markov modelisation.
-This introcduction is done using a example.
+This introduction is done using a example.

 Let’s say we have a parallel-series system, represented by the following figure.